Jeff Beck: Beginnings and Yardbirds: 1963–1967

-Beck was fired during a U.S. tour for being a consistent no-showas well as difficulties caused by his perfectionism and explosive temper.
+Band leader and co-leader: 1967 to 1974

 In 1967, he recorded several solo singles for pop producer Mickie Most, including "Hi Ho Silver Lining" and "Tallyman", which also included his vocals.
 He then formed the Jeff Beck Group, which included Rod Stewart on vocals, Ronnie Wood on bass, Nicky Hopkins on piano, and Aynsley Dunbar on drums (replaced by Micky Waller).

 The group produced two albums for Columbia Records (Epic in the US): Truth (as Jeff Beck, August 1968) and Beck-Ola (July 1969).
 Truth, released five months before the first Led Zeppelin album, features "You Shook Me", a song written by Willie Dixon and first recorded by Muddy Waters, also covered on the Led Zeppelin debut with a similar arrangement.
 It sold well (reaching No. 15 on the Billboard charts).
 Beck-Ola saw drummer Micky Waller replaced by Tony Newman, and, while well-received, was less successful both commercially and critically.
 Resentment, coupled with touring incidents, led the group to disband in July 1969.

-In his autobiography Nick Mason recalls that during 1967 Pink Floyd had wanted to recruit Beck to be its guitarist after the departure of Syd Barrett but "none of us had the nerve to ask him."
+In his autobiography, Nick Mason recalls that, during 1967, Pink Floyd had wanted to recruit Beck to be its guitarist after the departure of Syd Barrett, but "none of us had the nerve to ask him."
 In 1969, following the death of Brian Jones, Beck was approached about joining the Rolling Stones.

 After the break-up of his group, Beck took part in the Music from Free Creek "super session" project, billed as "A. N. Other" and contributed lead guitar on four songs, including one co-written by him.
 In September 1969, he teamed with the rhythm section of Vanilla Fudge: bassist Tim Bogert and drummer Carmine Appice (when they were in England to resolve contractual issues), but when Beck fractured his skull in a car accident near Maidstone in December the plan was postponed for two-and-a-half years, during which time Bogert and Appice formed Cactus.
 Beck later remarked on the 1960s period of his life: "Everyone thinks of the 1960s as something they really weren't.
 It was the frustration period of my life.
 The electronic equipment just wasn't up to the sounds I had in my head."